rinpharma/rinpharma-summit-2025/README.md

 ## Background

 In 2018 and 2019, R in Pharma was in-person at Harvard University and focused on opportunities for direct interaction with speakers and guests.
 These relationships and connections have grown into many exciting areas of Open Source drug development.
-We are excited to announce R/Pharma is partnering with Posit to host our in-person portion at posit::conf(2023) in Chicago.
-There will be a Pharma workshop on Sunday Sept 17, and on the 18th of September we will be hosting the R/Pharma Roundtable Summit.
+In 2023 we partnered with Posit, hosting an in-person session at posit::conf 2023 in Chicago.
+We're thrilled to bring this back at posit::conf 2024.

 Over the last 5 years we’ve seen an explosive growth in the use of R and other open source technologies across drug development, with an increasing focus on open source projects and pan-company collaboration.
 In this 1-day series of roundtables we aim to provide an open, collaborative, and inclusive environment to share learnings, understand common themes across our industry, and establish collaboration opportunities.
 The focus of the R/Pharma Roundtable Summit is to foster in-person discussions and conversations about key items (reproducibility, submissions etc.) as we did at Harvard.